 Primary sanctions, such as asset freezes and trade embargoes, prohibit citizens and companies of the sanctioning country from engaging in certain activities with their counterparts from the sanctioned country.
 For example, following Russia’s annexation of Crimea, the US government, prohibited, among other things, new investment in Crimea by US persons.
 Secondary sanctions put pressure on third parties to stop their activities with the sanctioned country by threatening to cut-off the third party’s access to the sanctioning country.
 Recent US sanctions against Iran illustrate this example well.
 With the ultimate goal to stop Iran’s nuclear program, US secondary sanctions gave financial institutions around the world a choice to either halt transactions with Iranian banks or lose access to the US financial system.
 Combined with additional secondary sanctions targeting Iran’s energy sector and broad multilateral support, these financial sanctions succeeded in bringing Iran to the negotiating table.

-It is important to note that secondary and primary sanctions technically function in the same way, in that they are enforced by targeting domestic entities rather than the third party In the case of the secondary financial sanctions aimed at Iran, the US government prohibited US financial institutions from transacting with designated third-party banks.
+Secondary and primary sanctions technically function in the same way, in that they are enforced by targeting domestic entities rather than the third party.
+In the case of the secondary financial sanctions aimed at Iran, the US government prohibited US financial institutions from transacting with designated third-party banks.
 Put simply, US secondary sanctions legally target US persons and not directly third parties.

 Following its secondary sanctions playbook, the US government made an example of the Bank of Dandong case to deter more significant Chinese banks and financial intermediaries located in other countries from conducting financial transactions with North Korean entities.
 In the words of Assistant Secretary of the Treasury for Terrorist Financing Marshall S. Billingslea in his testimony before the House Foreign Affairs Committee, the imposition of secondary sanctions against Dandong Bank was “the Treasury Department’s first action in over a decade that targeted a non-North Korean bank for facilitating North Korean financial activity [. . . .].
 Financial institutions in China, or elsewhere, that continue to process transactions on behalf of North Korea should take heed.”